An itinerary around the best churros in Barcelona (and the best hot chocolate, of course!)

 In this post I’ve been focusing a lot in the Barcelona hot chocolate, but what about churros?
 While there are a few churro trucks and churreria shops in town, not all of them sell hot chocolate, too (or their hot chocolate isn’t too good).
 But there is still hope!

+AND BONUS!
 Do you want to know where to buy the best churros in Barcelona and get some great chocolate too?
-Share this post and we’ll tell you!

 La Granja & Churreria San Román.
 Banys Nous is a lovely shopping street between La Rambla and the Cathedral.
 Here you’ll find La Granja, a local cafe where they serve nice hot chocolate but not churros: since a short walk down the street is located the Churreria San Román, they actually invite you to go there, buy churros yourself and come back!
 Manuel San Román has been making churros and fried snacks since 1968, when his syster and his brother-in-law invited him to work for us.
 His churreria is tiny, and it’s easy to miss, but his products are amazing: the best churros in Barcelona, sprinkled with sugar and not oily at all.
 Get a paper bag with some of them, and then walk back to La Granja to enjoy your Spanish hot chocolate and churros.